ebnerl1/usma_swarm/usma_files/serverSide/README.md

 - wpledger.csv _Another set of survey points, deprecated_
 - runServerSide.sh _Script to clear the working parsed_data.js file, run the waypoint server, and open the heatmap._
 - killServerSide.sh _Script to quit the waypoint server_
+- saver.py _Python script to extract arhive log data into a .js_

 ### THE WAYPOINT SERVER (waypoint_server.py)